microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 ![Screenshot of Azure AI Search creation wizard in Azure Portal](assets/aisearch.png)

-Fill out all the required fields and click `Review + Create` and once the validation is successful, click `Create`.
+In the creation wizard, create a new resource group or select an existing one.
+To minimize costs, change the pricing tier from Standard to Free.
+Click `Review + Create` and once the validation is successful, click `Create`.

 Similarly, create another resource for the `Azure AI Services` by clicking on `Create a resource` and searching for `Azure AI Services`.
 Click on the `Azure AI Services` resource and then click on `Create`.

 ![Screenshot of Azure AI Services creation wizard in Azure Portal](assets/aiservice.png)

-Fill out all the required fields, accept the Responsible AI Notice and then click `Review + Create` and once the validation is successful, click `Create`.
-Ensure that you select the same ***Resource Group*** as the ***Azure AI Search resource***.
+In the creation wizard, select the same resource group that you used for the Azure AI Search resource.
+The only available pricing tier is Standard, but you can apply free credits if you have any.
+Accept the Responsible AI Notice.
+With all fields filled out, click `Review + Create`.
+Once the validation is successful, click `Create`.

 ## Azure OpenAI Set Up

-If your Microsoft Fabric SKU of F64 or higher, you can skip this step.
+If your Microsoft Fabric has a SKU of F64 or higher, you can skip this step.

-However, if you using the trial version of Microsoft Fabric or it does not have an F64+ SKU, you will need to request access to the Azure OpenAI API from [here](https://aka.ms/oaiapply).
+However, if you're using the trial version of Microsoft Fabric or it does not have an F64+ SKU, you will need to request access to the Azure OpenAI API  [using this form](https://aka.ms/oaiapply).
 Once you have access to the Azure OpenAI API, you'll need to create the Azure OpenAI resource in the Azure Portal.

 To do this navigate to the [Azure Portal] and click on `Create a resource` and search for `Azure OpenAI`.
 Click on the `Azure OpenAI` resource and then click on `Create`.